seekhealing/seekhealing.github.io/_sections/single/watm-landing.md

 # <span class="emphasized-header">We Are The Medicine</span>: An Online Festival for Real Human Connection
 {: class="subnav" style="font-size: 28px;"}

-## Check out the event schedule below, and be sure to register if you haven't already: [Register Now!](/we-are-the-medicine-festival/#watm-registration){: class="button"}
+## Check out the event schedule below, and make sure to register if you haven't already: [Register Now!](/we-are-the-medicine-festival/#watm-registration){: class="button"}

 ## Everyone is welcome!
 Invite your loved ones, whether they're far away or you're cooped up in quarantine together.
 We can't wait to connect with all of you.